panaali/mseyfi.github.io/posts/LLM/BERT.md

-## A Deep Dive into BERT: The Complete Tutorial
+## A Deep Dive into BERT: The Complete Tutorial (Definitive Edition)

-*Last Updated: June 6, 2025*
+*Last Updated: June 7, 2025*

 ### 1\.
 The Task: True Language Understanding

 The core task of any foundational language model is not just to process text, but to *understand* it.
-For years, the dominant paradigm was unidirectional.
-Models like LSTMs and even the original GPT processed text sequentially, from left-to-right.

-Consider this sentence:

-> "The board of directors approved the new **board** for the game."

-A left-to-right model, when it reaches the first "board," has no information about the word "game" which appears later.
-Its understanding is limited.
-The goal, therefore, is to create a model that can build a rich, contextual representation of each word by looking at the *entire sentence simultaneously*—both left and right.
+The goal is to create a model that can build a rich, contextual representation of each word by looking at the *entire sentence simultaneously*—both left and right.
 This is the task of creating a **deeply bidirectional language representation**.

 ### 2\.
 The Core Architecture: The Transformer Encoder